RoboTakao/NX15A/nx15a/README.md

 # NX15A

-Launch simulation
+//Launch simulation

-# roslaunch nx15a nx15a_simulation.launch
+roslaunch nx15a nx15a_simulation.launch

-Initial pose
+//Initial pose

-# rosrun nx15a nx15a_start_point.py
+rosrun nx15a nx15a_start_point.py

-Forward
+//Forward

-# rosrun nx15a nx15a_walk_fwd.py
+rosrun nx15a nx15a_walk_fwd.py

-Back
+//Back

-# rosrun nx15a nx15a_walk_back.py
+rosrun nx15a nx15a_walk_back.py

-Left turn
+//Left turn

-# rosrun nx15a nx15a_walk_leftturn.py
+rosrun nx15a nx15a_walk_leftturn.py

-Right turn
+//Right turn

-# rosrun nx15a nx15a_walk_rightturn.py
+rosrun nx15a nx15a_walk_rightturn.py

-Left side
+//Left side

-# rosrun nx15a nx15a_walk_leftside.py
+rosrun nx15a nx15a_walk_leftside.py

-Right side
+//Right side

-# rosrun nx15a nx15a_walk_rightside.py
+rosrun nx15a nx15a_walk_rightside.py